 From larger-than-life cut-out characters that fill entire rooms, to ceramic tableware that tells untold stories about the slave trade, Himid’s work is finally getting the attention it deserves.

-We teamed up with WePresent to tell the stories of Himid and four other game-changing artists.
+For the Yes, but why? article series we teamed up with WePresent to tell the stories of Himid and four other game-changing artists.
 Here we chose three artworks from the article to give you some insight into her world.

 1. She wants artists of colour to be taken seriously